Information about your rights as a user of this website

 At any time users have the option to stop communicating with us and/or to withdraw their query, objecting to the corresponding use of their data.
 In such a case the communication cannot be continued.
 All personal data saved during contact initiation shall be deleted in this case, unless it is a requirement to save the data for the reasons listed in section 2.6.

 We have taken the necessary technical and administrative security actions to protect your personal data from loss and misuse.
 Your data are saved in a secure operating environment in a certified computer centre in Germany which is not open to the public.

 If you would like to contact us by email, we point out that the confidentiality of the transmitted information is not guaranteed.
 The content of emails may be viewed by third parties.
 We therefore recommend that if you need to send us confidential information, e.g. application documents, that you do so exclusively by post.

 7. Changes to this data protection statement

 For legal and/or organisational reasons, changes or adjustments will be necessary to our data protection statement.
 With regard to this, please take note of the current version of our data protection statement, to which you have automatic access by clicking on the appropriate link shown to you as part of the cookie consent query.
 Changes always apply to personal data collected in future.
 Protection of data we collect and save before the change shall remain unaffected.

-The GDPR grants you certain rights as a person affected by the processing of personal data, and we inform you of these rights in the attachment to data protection information.
+The GDPR grants you certain rights as a person affected by the processing of personal data, and we inform you of these rights in the attachment below.

 If you have questions about data protection, please contact us.
 It is best to use the following contact address: